Revision Date August 16, 2018

 3.1 Service Hardening; Security Measures

-We will provide Aeris Services using only Secure Systems.
+We will provide Aeris Services and will Process Personal Data using only Secure Systems.
 Unless specifically agreed otherwise, we will have no responsibility for the security of your System Resources or the System Resources of any other party, including any Service Provider, that are not under our direct operational control, and we will have no obligation or liability under this Addendum 1 for the security of or any failure of security related to such System Resources.
 If our software is installed on any System Resource not operated, managed or controlled by us, our sole obligation is to conduct any Service Hardening or similar processes and to engage in any Service Quality Assurance Test as described in Section 3.2 prior to making the software available to the person or entity that will install the software on such System Resource.

 Subject to the limitations in the prior paragraph, we will perform Service Hardening for our System Resources, including software, required for the Aeris Services as initially deployed for you prior to commercial deployment.
 Before making any material modifications to our System Resources and prior to each major release of software, we will perform additional testing as needed to meet the standards for Secure Systems.

 3.2 Service Quality Assurance Test

 We will conduct and subject all major elements of the Aeris Services, including any Mobile App, and each major release of any Aeris Services to a Service Quality Assurance Test prior to deploying such Aeris Services.
 If so provided in a Statement of Work, we may agree with you on end-to-end testing of the Aeris Services as integrated with you, with systems of our Service Providers or with other third-party systems to identify Vulnerabilities or other deficiencies that will only surface when the Aeris Services are integrated into a complete system.
 The Statement of Work will assign responsibility for addressing any such Vulnerability to the proper party.